vilemduha/blendercam/scripts/addons/docs/index.rst

 *****************

 .. toctree::
-   :titlesonly:
+   :maxdepth: 1

    install
+   starting
    panels
    tools
-   starting
    profilepocket

 This section is for new users, containing basic info on how to install and use the extension.

 :doc:`install` contains instructions for downloading and installing Fabex and Blender.

+:doc:`starting` is a good place for newcomers to begin.

 :doc:`panels` gives descriptions of what each of the panels in the UI is for.

 :doc:`tools` offers an introduction to the various tools packaged with Fabex.

-:doc:`starting` is a good place for newcomers to begin.

 :doc:`profilepocket` contains a step-by-step guide for completing these common operations.